Clad3815/ai-function-helper/tests/api_responses.md

       "day": 2,
       "activities": [
         {
-          "time": "09:00",
+          "time": "10:00",
-          "activity": "Visit the Tokyo National Museum",
-          "description": "Explore Japan's largest museum, which houses a vast collection of art and historical artifacts."
+          "activity": "Tour of the Tsukiji Outer Market", "description": "Explore the bustling market known for its fresh seafood and street food stalls."
         },
         {
-          "time": "12:00",
+          "time": "13:00",
-          "activity": "Lunch at Ueno Park",
-          "description": "Have a picnic lunch in the beautiful Ueno Park, which is located near the Tokyo National Museum."
+          "activity": "Visit to the teamLab Borderless Museum", "description": "Immerse yourself in the digital art installations at this interactive museum."
         },
         {
-          "time": "14:00",
-          "activity": "Asakusa and Senso-ji Temple",
-          "description": "Visit the historic Senso-ji Temple and explore the traditional Nakamise shopping street."
-        },
-        {
-          "time": "18:00",
+          "time": "17:00",
-          "activity": "Dinner at a Tempura Restaurant",
+          "activity": "Dinner at a Sushi Restaurant",
-          "description": "Enjoy a meal of crispy tempura at a well-known tempura restaurant."
+          "description": "Savor high-quality sushi prepared by skilled chefs."
         }
       ]
     },